5 Top Tips to Selling Your Home With Kids

 No matter how blasé your child may seem to feel about the move, keep in mind that it is a major change in your child’s life.
 Children thrive on routine.
 The disruption of moving can create turmoil that they may not be able to adequately express.

 From changing schools to leaving old friends behind, relocating is a stressful time even under the best circumstances.
 Take some time to consider how you can help ease the transition for your child in advance.
-Help them find new friends and pursue other available opportunities.
+Help them find new friends and pursue other available opportunities. -Be sure to collect the contact information of your child’s existing friends and/or parents.
+Let them know that your child is interested in maintaining the friendship after the move.
+Encourage phone calls and parent-approved social media.

 -Make an effort to setup a few playdates in your new neighborhood in advance, for after you get settled in.